Magdalena Andersson: Tenure

 On 7 December, Andersson and Swedish health authorities announced new measures to contain the COVID-19 pandemic.
 This included remote work to be made available by employers, adults should keep distance in public spaces, restaurants should avoid congestion, and masks should be used on public transport.
 Andersson emphasised that it was important for people to be vaccinated, and advised people to "take a break from hugging".
 On 21 December, Andersson presented new COVID-19 measures.
 Asked by the press if the new measures would affect her own Christmas celebrations or other plans, Andersson responded that the measures would affect her personally, and that she had to cancel a scheduled visit to Norway.

 On 8 January 2022, it was reported police had arrested a wanted woman who worked as a cleaning assistant at the private residence of Andersson.
 The arrest happened on 21 December.
 The woman is said to be from Nicaragua and it is alleged that she had not left the country when her residence permit had expired.
 Several opposition politicians expressed concern over the lack of security surrounding the prime minister.
 Following a party leader debate on 12 January, Andersson tested positive for COVID-19.
 According to her press secretary, she began remote working after having been tested.
-Andersson was reported to be doing well.